-As listed on your CSR Scholar Contracts you and your mentor signed, you are required to either present a research poster, or, to actively participate in the CSUEB Student Research Symposium being held on campus (CSUEB) on April 25, 2018.
+All CSR Scholars are required to present a research poster (regardless of the phase at which you are at in your given research project*) in the Cal State East Bay Student Research Symposium (SRS) being held on campus (Date, TBA; will be on a Wednesday in late April 2019).
 This event is a great opportunity to share your research with other students, faculty, and administrators and staff at CSUEB!
 Last year, we had approximately 250 participants and attendees!

 For the time being, please begin discussions with your faculty mentors about getting started on your posters!